 If the landowner is the federal government, the Federal Tort Claims Act may also govern the procedure under which recovery must be sought (see 28 U.S.C. § 2671 et seq.).

 A skilled personal injury attorney will be able to identify these and other potential impediments to recovery by a person injured in a slip and fall incident in Colorado.
-Call us at 303-688-0944 to set up a free consultation appointment.
+Call us at 303-688-0944 to set up an assessment appointment.